-In this getting started guide, we'll spin up an Imply cluster, load some example data, and visualize it.
+In this guide, we'll spin up an Imply cluster, load some example data, and visualize it.

-Please note that the configurations used for this quickstart are tuned to be light on resource usage and are not meant for load testing large production data sets.
+The configuration used in this quickstart is intended to minimize resource usage and is not meant for load testing large production data sets.

 After you log into Imply Cloud, you will be presented with the main menu.
 Select "Manager" from the list of options.
 You will be taken to the Clusters view.